Param-Harrison/kidzode/public/courses/pixel-heroes/turtle_square.md

-# Draw a Perfect Square with Turtle
+# Draw a Square

-Welcome back, Pixel Hero!
-You've mastered text and random fortunes!
-Now it's time to learn DRAWING with code!
-Can you make a turtle draw a perfect square on the screen?

-## 🎯 Today's Mission
 Use Python's turtle to draw a perfect square!

-## Let's Do It!
+## What to Do
-1. Read the code below
-2. Press the green **Run** button
+1. Press Run
-3. Watch the turtle draw!
+2. Watch the turtle draw!

 ```python
 import turtle